The Ancients spoke of

 axis.
 The shift from one of the signs of the Zodiac into another is

-therefore not gradual, it happens almost instantaneously, as Nibiru (on its
+therefore not gradual, it happens almost instantaneously, as Nibiru (coming

-will be vital to our existence, one is the orbital period of Nibiru in
+cycles will be vital to our existence, one is the orbital period of Nibiru

-relation to our sun.
-The other is the orbital "Great year", the completion
+in relation to our sun.
+The other is the orbital "Great year", the

-of twelve orbits of Nibiru and our sun.
+completion of six orbits of Nibiru and our sun, corresponding to 21,966

 The tilting point

 When Nibiru is at its farthest point from the sun, a certain effect